-The simplest test to detect for air leaks is a chest X-ray.
-Specific signs for the diagnosis of PAL include the existence of a tension pneumothorax, an increase in intrapleural air, and the appearance of a new level of air-fluid.
-The appearance of subcutaneous emphysema, a new pneumothorax, a pneumothorax that is larger or displays a lower airfluid level in the hydropneumothorax, a transfer of the mediastinum to the contralateral side, and any of these symptoms may be indicators of PAL.
-Therefore, if this image is discovered on a chest X-ray, more testing is required to confirm the diagnosis.
-The diagnosis of postoperative PAL usually shows a shift in the pleural fluid margin, whereas a decreased airfluid level in the pleural cavity is.(11)
+The simplest test to detect air leaks is a chest X-ray.
+Specific signs for the diagnosis of PAL include the existence of a tension pneumothorax, an increase in intrapleural air, and the appearance of a new level of air fluid.
+The appearance of subcutaneous emphysema, a new pneumothorax, a pneumothorax that is larger or displays a lower air-fluid level in the hydropneumothorax, a transfer of the mediastinum to the contralateral side, and any of these symptoms may be indicators of PAL.
+Therefore, if this image is discovered on a chest X-ray, more tests are required.
+The diagnosis of postoperative PAL usually shows a shift in the pleural fluid margin, whereas a decreased air-fluid level in the pleural cavity does.14